-This operation will not improve your vision or cure glaucoma, but aims to slow down further loss of your sight from glaucoma damage.
+This operation is not aimed at improving your vision or to cure glaucoma, but aims to slow down further loss of your sight from glaucoma damage.

 The goal is to reduce your risk of blindness from glaucoma in your lifetime.